AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/deploying.md

 When is it recommended to refresh the local project with a new SDK?

-Recommended: at least after monthly maintenance release.
+It is *recommended* to refresh it at least after a monthly maintenance release.

-Optional: after any daily maintenance release.
+It is *optional* to refresh it after any daily maintenance release.
 Customers will be informed when their production instance has been successfully upgraded to a new AEM version.
 For the daily maintenance releases, it is not expected that the new SDK will have changed significantly, if at all.
-Still, it is recommended to occasionally refresh the local AEM developer environment with the latest SDK and rebuild and test the custom application.
+Still, it is recommended to occasionally refresh the local AEM developer environment with the latest SDK, then rebuild and test the custom application.
 The monthly maintenance release will typically include more impactful changes and thus developers should immediately refresh, rebuild, and test.

 Below is the recommended procedure for refreshing a local environment:

 1. Make sure that any useful content is either committed to the project in source control or available in a mutable content package for later import
-1. Local development test content needs to be store separately so that it is not deployed as part of the Cloud Manager pipeline build; as it has only to be used for local development
+1. Local development test content needs to be stored separately so that it is not deployed as part of the Cloud Manager pipeline build.
+This is because it only needs to be used for local development
 1. Stop the currently running quickstart
-1. Move the crx-quickstart folder to a different folder for safe keeping
+1. Move the `crx-quickstart` folder to a different folder for safe keeping
-1. Note the new AEM version, which is noted in Cloud Manager (this will be used to identify the new QuickStart Jar version to download)
+1. Note the new AEM version, which is noted in Cloud Manager (this will be used to identify the new QuickStart Jar version to download further on)
-1. Download the QuickStart JAR whose version matches the Production AEM version, from the Software Distribution Portal
+1. Download the QuickStart JAR whose version matches the Production AEM version from the Software Distribution Portal
-1. Create a brand new folder and put the new QuickStart Jar in it
+1. Create a brand new folder and put the new QuickStart Jar inside
 1. Start the new QuickStart with the desired runmodes (either renaming file or passing in runmodes via `-r`).
    * Make sure there's no remnant of the old quickstart in the folder.
 1. Build your AEM application